Azure/azure-functions-templates/Templates/QueueTrigger-CSharp/readme.md

 # QueueTrigger - C<span>#</span>

 The `QueueTrigger` makes it incredibly easy to react to new Queues inside of Azure Queue Storage.
-This sample demostrates a simple use case of processing data from a given Queue using C#.
+This sample demonstrates a simple use case of processing data from a given Queue using C#.

 ## How it works